 I will create a “Recent Blog Posts” widget that will link to 3 New blog posts.
 To do that I will need to have a Blog Post template.

 To create a widget I’ll log in to a running BCMS instance.
-You can get a running BCMS instance by signing up to BCMS Cloud.
+You can get a running BCMS instance by signing up to BCMS Cloud or using the self-hosted version.

 Go into your dashboard and create a new widget named “New Blog Posts” or whatever you would like to call it, but for this article I will call it “New Blog Posts”.